 Skip to main content

-Children under 16 (or under 20 in approved education)
+Children under 16 years old (or under 20 if in approved education)

-Income too high for WTC/CTC entitlement at this level.
+Income too high for right to access WTC/CTC at this level.

-Come utilizzare UK Working Tax Credit & Child Tax Credit Calculator 2025/26
+Come utilizzare Calcolatore Working Tax Credit e Child Tax Credit UK 2025/26

-Enter the combined annual gross income for your household.
-WTC is means-tested: payments taper at 41p for every £1 above the income threshold (£7,455).
+Insert your combined annual gross family income.
+The WTC is means-tested: payments reduce by 41p for every £1 above the income threshold (£7,455).

-You must work at least 16 hours/week (with children or disability) or 24 hours (couples) or 30 hours (single).
-A 30-hour bonus element applies for working 30+ hours.
+You must work at least 16 hours/week (with children or disability) or 24 hours (couples) or 30 hours (singles).
+A bonus element applies for working over 30 hours.

-Child Tax Credit (CTC) is calculated separately: £545 family element + £3,235 per child.
-For children born before 6 April 2017, there is no two-child limit.
+Child Tax Credit (CTC) is calculated separately: family element of £545 + £323.35 per child.
+Children born before 6 April 2017 are exempt from the two-child limit.

 Suggerimenti

-• WTC is being replaced by Universal Credit.
-Use the government's eligibility checker at gov.uk/check-benefits-financial-support.
+• The WTC is being replaced with Universal Credit.
+Use the government's eligibility checker on gov.uk/check-benefits-financial-support.

-• If you are migrating from WTC to UC, you may receive transitional protection to maintain your current benefit level.
+• If you're migrating from WTC to UC, you may be eligible for temporary protection to maintain your current level of benefits.

-• Childcare costs up to 85% can be claimed through UC, compared to the WTC Childcare element (70%).
+• Con UC you can request childcare costs up to 85%, compared to the WTC Childcare element (70%).

-• WTC and CTC are paid weekly or 4-weekly directly into your bank account by HMRC.
+• WTC and CTC payments are paid weekly or every 4 weeks directly into your HMRC bank account.

 Domande frequenti